LEGO releases new "Hogwarts Castle and Grounds" set

 Exciting news for Harry Potter fans and LEGO collectors!
-LEGO’s new Hogwarts Castle and Grounds, display model 76419 priced £149.99 GBP, is going to be released on September 1.
+LEGO’s new Hogwarts Castle and Grounds, display model 76419 priced £149.99 GBP (INR 15548.56), is going to be released on 1 September.

 The new Hogwarts Castle and Grounds present extremely detailed version of Hogwarts, the witchcraft and wizardry school with 2660 pieces.
 You can relive your memories building Hogwarts Castle and Grounds whether you’ve read the books, watched the movies or both!
 Max, the new streaming service combining HBO Max and Discovery+ is expected to release the new Harry Potter TV series in 2025 or 2026.
 Stay tuned for the new TV series if you are a Harry Potter fan.